MarijnS95/oot/README.md

 ## TODO:
 - Add remaining devices
 - Move shared definitions to platforms?
+This includes sharing part of the cmdline across everything.
 - Generic script that receives one or more platforms/devices, and builds them all (Or is that really only relevant for the inline buildscripts?)
 - Options to specify alternate ramdisk and kernel directory?